I am looking for my next challenge. Check out my CV and Get in Touch

 DEVELOPMENT ALIGNMENT

-To avoid overwhelming the user, the design is limited for each screen to have a single, clear primary action only.
-This approach reduces cognitive load and facilitates independent development.
+To avoid overwhelming the user, limit a screen to have a single, clear primary action only.
+This approach reduces cognitive load.

 04.05